The scheme aims to help address the housing crisis by providing a grant towards the renovation of vacant and derelict

 Getting a mortgage on a derelict property

-There are some difficulties with the proposed new grant for first-time buyers.
+There are some difficulties with the new grant.

-The main point to bear in mind is that just because you’re eligible for the above grant doesn’t mean a mortgage lender will be happy to give you a loan.
-We don’t yet know how willing lenders are going to be to lend against derelict properties.
+The main issue is around getting mortgage approval.
+Just because you’re eligible for the grant doesn’t mean a mortgage lender will be happy to give you a loan.
+Lenders may not be very willing to lend against derelict properties.

-When trying to secure finance for a new home as a first-time buyer, it’s important to remember that you’ll be underwritten twice in the mortgage approval process - firstly on your income and secondly on the property you’re looking to buy.
+When trying to secure finance for a new home, it’s important to remember that you’ll be underwritten twice in the mortgage approval process - firstly on your financial situation and secondly on the property you’re looking to buy.
 And some lenders may not approve the second part of the underwriting process if you're buying a vacant or derelict property.

-Another important point prospective homeowners need to consider is that if you’re thinking of turning a derelict property into the home of your dreams, you’ll need to hire the relevant tradespeople, which is fairly tough right now to say the least.
+Another thing prospective homeowners need to consider is that if you’re thinking of turning a derelict property into the home of your dreams, you’ll need to hire the relevant tradespeople, which is fairly tough right now to say the least.

 Yes.
 If you sell the property within five years the full amount of the grant will be clawed back.

 If you sell the property after five years and before ten, 75% of the amount of the grant will have to be repaid.